ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 ## What is ether? {#what-is-ether}

 **Ether (ETH)** is the cryptocurrency used for many things on the Ethereum network.
-Fundamentally, it is the only acceptable form of payment for transaction fees, and after [The Merge](/upgrades/merge) is also required in order to validate and propose blocks on Mainnet.
+Fundamentally, it is the only acceptable form of payment for transaction fees, and after [The Merge](/upgrades/merge), it is also required in order to validate and propose blocks on Mainnet.
 Ether is also used as a primary form of collateral in the [DeFi](/defi) lending markets, as a unit of account in NFT marketplaces, as payment earned for performing services or selling real-world goods, and more.

 Ethereum allows developers to create [**decentralized applications (dapps)**](/developers/docs/dapps), which all share a pool of computing power.
 This shared pool is finite, so Ethereum needs a mechanism to determine who gets to use it.
 Otherwise, a dapp could accidentally or maliciously consume all network resources, which would block others from accessing it.